Language Model Networks: Supervision-Efficient Learning through Dense Communication: Customizing with Varying Data, and on Challenging Benchmarks

-We study on widely used benchmark MMLU and GSM8K to show the effect of \TheName{} on different models.
-The baselines include \textbf{Pred}: directly ask the LLM to answer the question; \textbf{Prompt}: use model- and dataset- specific prompt engineering to optimize the performance (typically and at least combines ICL and CoT); \textbf{FT}: fine-tune the LLM with the training set; \textbf{\TheName{}}: construct \TheName{} with the given LLM as vertex and train with training set.

-For both datasets, we construct \TheName{} with a small scale (3 layers with 1/2/1 vertexes), and keep all the vertexes share the same group of parameters for efficiency.
-All parameters in \TheName{} are updated together by gradient descent.
-We use a module with the same structure with a single transformer layer from the corresponding backbone LLM.
-Taking Qwen2.5-1.5B for example, a single LLM model has $1.76\times10^9$ parameters, while constructing the \TheName{} only introduce additional $2.45\times10^8$ parameters on the edge modules.
-In this case, the parameter size of \TheName{} is close to a single model, and the cost of training \TheName{} and fine-tuning a single model have similar scale.

-The performance on MMLU is evaluated by $\Delta$Acc, which is the difference between testing accuracy and random guess average accuracy ($25\%$), provided in Table~\ref{tab:mmlu}. \TheName{} show significant performance advantage over any other adaptation methods on every considered LLM.

-The performance on GSM8K is provided in Table~\ref{tab:gsm8k}.
+The training set of GSM8K is very small (7.47k sentence).
+If trained on such a small training set only, it will seriously constrains the effect of methods that updating model parameters (including \TheName{} and SFT).
+We provide the performance under such circumstance in Table~\ref{tab:gsm8k0}.
 Given Llama3.2-1B or Llama3.2-1B-Instruction as backbone LLM, \TheName{} still performs the best.
 However, given Qwen2.5-0.5B or Qwen2.5-1.5b, \TheName{} fails in comparison with Prompt, and the performance of Prompt and \TheName{} on Llama3.2-1B-Instruction are close.
 We infer the following two factors together cause such result.
-First, these three LLMs are strong enough for such tasks with a single model given proper instructions, that the additional communication steps brought by \TheName{} do little help.
-This can also be witnessed in Table~\ref{tab:mmlu}, from the relative close performance between different methods on these three LLMs comparing with the other weak LLMs.
-Second, the training set of GSM8K is much smaller than MMLU (7.47k sentences vs 100k sentences).
-This result in overfitting risk for methods that updates model parameter, including FT and \TheName{}.
-Despite of this factor, comparing with FT, \TheName{} still shows advantage.
-Second, these three LLMs are strong enough for such tasks with a single model given proper instructions, that the additional communication steps brought by \TheName{} does little help.
+First, the training set of GSM8K is much smaller than MMLU (7.47k sentences vs 100k sentences).
+This result in overfitting risk for methods that updates model parameter, including SFT and \TheName{}.
+Despite of this factor, comparing with SFT, \TheName{} shows advantage, summarized as Table~\ref{tab:add-train}.
+So we have report add additional training data in the experiments reported in main text (Table~\ref{tab:gsm8k}).